tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : Any notes associated with the entry
 {: spacing="compact"}

-New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).
+New entries in the "ECHConfig Extension" registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).

 This document defines several Reserved values for ECH configuration extensions.
 These can be used by servers to "grease" the contents of the